Maria Shkapskaya

-Maria Mikhailovna Shkapskaya (Мария Михайловна Шкапская; 15 October 1891 – 7 September 1952) was a Russian/Soviet poet and journalist.
+Maria Mikhailovna Shkapskaya (Мария Михайловна Шкапская; 15 October 1891 – 7 September 1952) was a Russian and Soviet poet and journalist.
 She was a member of the Petrograd Poets Union.

 Early life

 Maria was born in Saint Petersburg in 1891, the youngest of five children.
 Her parents were educated and cultured, but the family struggled financially, depending on her father's small pension.
 Her mother suffered from paralysis and her father had retired from a minor government position due to mental illness.
 As a girl she attended school at the gymnasium on Vasilyevsky Island.
 She wrote her first essay at the age of nine.
 She began working at the age of 11, doing laundry, writing addresses at the post office, tutoring, and serving the actresses of a Ukrainian company.
 Her political education began at school, where she participated in a student reading group and published poetry in the group's journal.
 She graduated from the gymnasium with distinction in 1910.

 She married in 1910 and lived with her husband in Pskov.
 Here she participated in a study of the lake region organized by her husband's father.
 She conducted interviews and polls, and, as a hobby, collected a list of more than 200 dialectisms.
 This experience helped her later on in her journalistic work.
-She and her husband also joined a local marxist circle.
+She and her husband also joined a local Marxist circle.